Kyle Mills (author): Works

+He is the former writer of the Mitch Rapp series of novels, having written nine books in the series after original author Vince Flynn died in 2013.
+In February, 2023, Mills announced he would be leaving the Mitch Rapp series after his contribution to the series, Code Red (2023), was published.
+Author Don Bentley was announced as the new author for the series.

+Personal life

 Mills lives in Jackson Hole, Wyoming with his wife and they are both avid rock climbers.
 Mills grew up in Oregon, and his father was an agent with the FBI.